 This family received a standard deduction of $24,000 in 2018.
 The family would have effectively received a deduction of $28,900 in 2017, because of the combined standard deduction ($12,700) and personal exemptions ($4,050 per parent and child).
 In this scenario, the family could need to claim the child tax credit of $2,000 per child in 2018 just to break even.
 (This assumes the family qualifies for the maximum credit.)
 Even then, the total value of the combined standard deduction and CTC in 2018 ($28,000) would be less than the combined value of the standard deduction, personal exemptions, and CTC in 2017 ($30,900).

 So while Trump’s tax reform allowed families to claim a higher child tax credit, some families may not have saved very much from it.
-As the IRS releases more data in 2020, it will be possible to look at whether the combined effect of the TCJA changes were enough to help certain working-class families save money.
+As the IRS releases more data, it will be possible to look at whether the combined effect of the TCJA changes were enough to help certain working-class families save money.

 From 2014 to 2017, the Affordable Care Act (Obamacare) required Americans to pay a penalty on their taxes if they did not have qualifying health insurance coverage during the year.
 This penalty was officially called the Individual Shared Responsibility Payment but was usually referred to as the individual mandate.

 President Trump’s tax plan repealed the individual mandate starting in 2018.
 The repeal of Obamacare’s individual mandate saved taxpayers $3.7 million in taxes.
 The penalty affected 4.7 million taxpayers in 2017 — primarily for taxpayers with adjusted gross income between $5,000 and $15,000 — and it cost an average of $788 per taxpayer.
 Presumably, repealing the individual mandate saved people hundreds of dollars on their taxes.